SWE-bench Verified 2026 Leaderboard: Analyzing the Coding Prowess of 90 AI Models

 | GLM-5 | Zhipu AI | 77.8% | 15th |

-With three Chinese models in the top 10, DeepSeek V4 Pro is now performing on par with Gemini 3.1 Pro and Claude Opus 4.6.
-Notably, MiniMax M2.5 has become the most cost-effective model in the top 10, achieving 80.2% with an aggressive pricing strategy.
+With three Chinese models in the top 10, DeepSeek V4 Pro is now performing on par with Gemini 3.1 Pro and Opus 4.6.
+Particular mention must go to MiniMax M2.5, which achieved an 80.2% score at a price point of $0.30/$1.20, making it the most affordable model in the top 10.

-sorprendingly, GPT-5.2 lingers at 10th place with 80.0%.
-While GPT-5.3 Codex ranks 3rd (85%), it is important to note that this is a specialized coding model.
-As a general-purpose model, GPT-5.2 is currently being outperformed by DeepSeek V4 Pro and Kimi K2.6.
+GPT-5.2 sits at 10th place with 80.0%.
+While the specialized GPT-5.3 Codex ranks 3rd (85%), it is a coding-specific model.
+In terms of general-purpose LLMs, OpenAI is being overtaken by the likes of DeepSeek V4 Pro and Kimi K2.6.

 4. Google's Positioning

 Gemini 3.1 Pro remains competitive at 80.6% (tied for 5th).
-While Google continues to deliver frontier-class performance, they lack a standout leader in this specific category.
-All eyes are on the upcoming Gemini 3.5 Pro release to see if it can reclaim the top spots.
+While Google stays in the frontier class, they lack a standout lead.
+Industry eyes are now on the upcoming Gemini 3.5 Pro to see if Google can reclaim the top spot.

 Price-to-Performance Analysis

-When analyzing the relationship between the SWE-bench score and API costs, the value proposition becomes clear.
+When analyzing the correlation between SWE-bench scores and cost, the value proposition becomes clear:

 |---|---|---|---|---|